jpasquesi/DS-Deloitte-07062022-Spark-and-MapReduce-on-AWS/README.md

 <img src = "images/create-cluster-1.png" width = "70%" />

 3. Select `ems` (or whatever you called the key pair you created at the beginning of the tutorial) from the `EC2 key pair` dropdown, as shown below:

+**Note:** *The `m5.xlarge` instance type isn't available in all regions, so the next largest available size would need to be selected when using services in the `us-east-1` region, for example.*

 <img src = "images/create-cluster-2.png" width = "70%" />